 A veterinarian who runs behaviour consultations will take a detailed history and perform a behavioural evaluation.
 Once they reach a diagnosis, they will form a management plan to treat your dog (or cat, bird, or other pet!).
 And, in many cases, this advice will include working with a qualified trainer using positive reinforcement training techniques...

-So, what should you say to the trainer who tells you that they want to refer your dog on?
+So, what should you say to the trainer who tells you that they want to refer your dog to a vet?
 Thank them with all your heart for the care that they have shown your pet.
 Trust that their expertise is guiding you in the right direction - don't be tempted by "the bloke down the road, who has a mate who has owned/bred/shown dogs all his life...."
 (Seriously, I have had leg bones all my life, and it doesn't make me an orthopaedic surgeon!).
-And who knows, maybe you'll be seeing them again, to work with you and your more relaxed, calm doggy companion!
+And in all likelihood, your dog trainer will continue to be your best aid and advocate, working with you on your journey with your more relaxed doggy companion!

-Dr Jen is a Member of the ANZCVS Veterinary Behaviour Chapter, and runs Pet Perspective - offering Veterinary Behaviour Services on the Central Coast of NSW, Australia.
-Please see her website: www.petperspective.com.au for more information, or to send an email to help you decide whether your pet needs training or a Behavioural Consultation.
+Dr Jen is a Member of the ANZCVS Veterinary Behaviour Chapter, and runs Pet Perspective - a business dedicated to providing behaviour educational materials for pet professionals and their clients.
+Please see her website: www.petperspective.com.au for more information.